ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 ## Procedure to order {{site.data.keyword.vcf-aas}} single-tenant virtual data centers
 {: #vdc-adding-procedure-st}

-When you use resource groups for IAM access, you must keep the Cloud Director site and all of the VDCs in the Cloud Director site in the same resource group.
-{: requirement}

 1. In the VMware Solutions console, click the **{{site.data.keyword.vmware-service_short}}** card.
 2. In the **{{site.data.keyword.vmware-service_short}}** page, select the **Single-tenant Virtual data center** card.
 3. Specify the VDC name and select the resource group.
 4. Specify how you would like the VDC deployed.
+   * For highly available VDCs, enable regional compute high availability and select the stretch resource pool location.
-4. Select the region, Cloud Director instance, and resource pool.
+   * For VDCs that are not highly available, select the region, Cloud Director instance, and resource pool.
 The instance and resource pool names are filtered based on the region setting.
-5. Optionally enable fast provisioning of virtual machines (VMs).Review your options for a network edge.
+5. Optionally enable fast provisioning of virtual machines (VMs).
+6. For VDCs that are not highly available, review your options for a network edge.
    * To order a network edge, ensure that the toggle for **Create with network edge** is on and complete the following steps.
       1. Select the network connection for the edge.
 If the Cloud Director site is a private-only connection, the **Private only** option is available.
       2. Specify the edge type.
 Edge storage costs might occur.